-Stop the attackers before they reach the ransomware deployment phase

-Pre-ransomware

-This phase can range from a few days to several weeks or months, although it has been shortening over the past two years.
+Stop the attackers before they reach the ransomware deployment phase Deployment!
+Pre-ransomware Ransomware This phase can range from a few days to several weeks or months, although it has been shortening over the past two years.
+This phase can last only minutes.
 Attackers prepare to infiltrate the network by learning as much as possible about the topology and security infrastructure.
 Attackers may also exfiltrate data in this phase.
 Attackers aim to encrypt as much data as possible.

-Deployment!

-Ransomware

-This phase

-minutes.

-can last only